vsanin42/minishell/README.md

 # TODO ERROR CODES AND EXIT
 - **TODO:** set error codes properly - implement errno && must update exit status at end of each of these functions - now some commands prolly builtins do not return errno but 0 or 1 or at least it is not consistent
+- errno is error code based on which we can print error messages and find what went wrong in the system
+- exit status is

+In Bash, exit codes (also known as return codes) are integers that indicate the outcome of a command or script.
+They range from 0 to 255 and are used to convey whether a command was successful or encountered an error.
+POSSIBLE BASH EXIT CODES
+0: Success = The command or script executed successfully without errors.
+1: General error = A catch-all for general errors.
+2: Misuse of shell builtins = Misuse of built-in shell commands, such as an invalid syntax.
+126: Command invoked cannot execute = The command was found but could not be executed (e.g., permission denied).
+127: Command not found = The specified command does not exist.
+128: Invalid argument to exit = An exit code outside the range of 0-255 was used.
+128 + signal number: Fatal error signal = If a command is terminated by a signal, the exit code is 128 plus the signal number.
+For example:
+	130: Script terminated by Ctrl+C (SIGINT, signal 2).
+	137: Termination due to SIGKILL.
+	139: Segmentation fault (SIGSEGV).
+	255: Exit status out of range or special case
+Exit codes greater than 255 "wrap around" modulo 256, so 256 becomes 0, 257 becomes 1, and so on.
+This behavior often indicates an out-of-range or erroneous exit code.

 # TODO OTHERS
 - **TODO:** all checks in input evaluator currently work just once, need to put them in a loop to iterate through the whole input string instead